Yasin (rapper)

-Yasin Abdullahi Mahamoud (born 11 January 1998), known as Yasin, is a Swedish hip hop artist and gangster.
+Yasin Abdullahi Mahamoud (born 11 January 1998), known as Yasin or Yasin Byn, is a Swedish rapper and singer.

-Biography
+Early life

-Mahamoud was born to a Somali family in Rinkeby, part of the Swedish Million Programme for affordable housing in northwest Stockholm, and grew up with his mother and five siblings.
-The name Yasin Byn hints at his connection to Rinkeby, which is popularly called Byn ("the village").
-He started in hip hop music recording online videos with his childhood friends, including Jaffar Byn.
+Yasin Abdullahi Mahamoud was born to a Somali family in Rinkeby, part of the Swedish Million Programme for affordable housing in northwest Stockholm, and grew up with his mother and five siblings.
+His stage name Yasin Byn hints at his connection to Rinkeby, which is popularly called Byn ("the village").

+Career

+Mahamoud started in hip hop music recording online videos with his childhood friends, including Jaffar Byn.
 That led to him joining the Swedish hip hop collective Byn Block Entertainment (BBE) with aspiring artists mostly from Rinkeby.
 BBE subsequently started collaborating with artists from the wider Järva region, forming the larger hip hop collective Ghetto Superstars.
 In 2016, his music was included in the Ghetto Superstars compilation album Allstars.